TodorW/KumOS/README.md

 The aim of KumOS is to serve as both an educational project and a foundation for future expansion.
 It offers a platform where developers can experiment with various kernel features, file systems, and even drivers, while keeping the system modular and lightweight.

 ### Why "Kum"?
-The name **Kum** reflects the project's philosophy: **lightweight, fast, and efficient**, akin to a gentle breeze.
+The name **Kum** reflects the project's philosophy: **reliable, efficient and simple**, akin to a gentle breeze.
 This OS is designed to be minimal yet powerful, much like the wind that’s swift but subtle.

 ---